renanmav/SevenFlix/README.md

 # SevenFlix

 This is a challenge project proposed by [@gabrielrangel95](https://github.com/gabrielrangel95).
-Basically, this app consumes the TMDB API and show detais about the movies.
+Basically, this app consumes the TMDB API and show details about the movies.
 Built in React Native.

 ## Libs Used